harsh0050/HarshMessenger/README.md

   * Texts and Images are stored locally so that they can be accessed without network
   * You can select any contact from your mobile phone's contact list and send them messages even if they haven't installed this app. they will recieve all those      messages as soon as they install the app and authenticate.

+To Install the App:
+   Just install "Harsh-Messenger.APK" and you are good to go.

 (i will soon migrate this app to MVVM architecture)